aineon/velvet-goldmine/README.md

     - I also felt the the header was more balanced with the brand logo in the centre and the search bar and icons on either side.
 - **_Box Shadows_**
     - I used box shadows to make elements stand off the page and create more depth.
-    - I felt they contributed to the overall aesthetic and really enchanced the product cards and buttons.
+    - I felt they contributed to the overall aesthetic and really enhanced the product cards and buttons.
-    - I felt that using them on the header and footer added a degree of seperation to the different sections of the page without being overbearing.
+    - I felt that using them on the header and footer added a degree of separation to the different sections of the page without being overbearing.
     - I used a pink box shadow on all form inputs to add a little bit of colour to those pages and to enhance the forms themselves and keep them inline with the aesthetic of the rest of the site.
 - **_Footer Backgrounds_**
     - I felt that the grey footer on the home page did not fit with the overall aesthetic of the page and cut the page up too much.
     - I decided on the opaque overlay over the image as the image is an important part of the aesthetic and wanted it to keep the home page as clean as possible with image as the focal point
     - I used the same background colour as the body for the footer across the rest of the site as I wanted the page to flow naturally and not be chopped up by using a different colour
-    - I used the box shadow on the top border to give a subtle degree of seperation between the content and the footer.
+    - I used the box shadow on the top border to give a subtle degree of separation between the content and the footer.
 - **_Interchanging title fonts_**
     - I used the Sedgwick Ave Display font for most of the page headings as that font is integral to the overall aesthetic.
-    - However on some pages I felt it was a little over bearing and reduced readibility so I reverted to the body font - Quicksand - for a cleaner look on those pages.
+    - However on some pages I felt it was a little over bearing and reduced readability so I reverted to the body font - Quicksand - for a cleaner look on those pages.
 - **_Carousels_**
     - I hid the carousels on smaller devices as I felt they made the pages a bit cluttered and busy and more a distraction than an enhancement.

 #### **Colour Scheme**
-- I wanted the colour scheme to be bold, bright and vibrant, feelings which are envoked when I think of fashion, while still being easily readable.
+- I wanted the colour scheme to be bold, bright and vibrant, feelings which are evoked when I think of fashion, while still being easily readable.

 **Colour Palette**